The Founders Award

-This year the Founders Award Reception will include ample seating with appetizers, dinner and dessert along with a one-time performance by the Narrow River Singers conducted by our guest of honor, Margaret Cowden.
+The Founders Award Reception will include ample seating with appetizers, dinner and dessert along with music from our own Mudflats.

-General Admission Tickets are $40 per person till March 29th and include one glass of wine, appetizers, dinner and dessert.
-Tickets will only be available at the door any time on Saturday, March 30, 2019, starting at 5:30 p.m.
-Saturday General Admission tickets are $50 per person.
+General Admission Tickets are $50 per person till April 3rd and include one glass of wine, appetizers, dinner and dessert.
+The same-day ticket price is $60 and will only be available at the door on Saturday, April 4, 2020 starting at 6 p.m.

 All tickets will be held at the door.

 The Founders Award is given each year to a woman who has made a difference in the North Fork Women for Women Fund organization, and in the lives of those in our community.
-This year, NFWFWF is pleased to honor the accomplishments of Margaret Cowden.
+This year, NFWFWF is pleased to honor the accomplishments of Lori Cohen.